 Bioethics

-Michael Garron Hospital (MGH) supports ethical practice when providing quality healthcare.
-In our everyday work we aim to live out the hospital's values of Compassion, Integrity, Courage and Accountability, which include caring and respect.
+Michael Garron Hospital (MGH) supports ethical practice while providing quality healthcare.
+In our everyday work we aim to live out the hospital's values of compassion, respect, integrity, inclusion, and courage.

 Bioethics helps with discussions when patients, families and healthcare professionals face tough moral or value-based decisions.